AMP+: Developing the Young Adult Peer Support Workforce

 Implementation science has converged on the view that achieving conceptual clarity regarding intervention program principles and values are key for effective staff training, coaching, supervision and evaluation.
 The Think Aloud Tool is helpful in assessing providers' ability to identify principle-driven practice and key elements of program theory when applied in a naturalistic setting, which can illuminate providers’ level of conceptual clarity and understanding of program theory and intervention framework.
 This assessment is in the form of an interview with a service provider.
 The provider watches a series of consecutive one-minute segments of a video recording that shows another provider using the selected intervention with a client.
 After each one minute segment, the interviewer asks the provider to describe the practice he/she has observed in the segment in terms of its strengths (what the provider in the video was doing right) and "improvables" (what the provider could do better).
 The interview is recorded and scored using a reliable key.

 The AMP+ curriculum is an adapted version of the Achieve My Plan curriculum, which has been developed at Pathways over the past 8 years.
 The AMP+ curriculum has been designed for peer support providers who work with young people with serious mental health challenges.
 The curriculum modules are focused on skill development and communication strategies that young people can apply in community settings where they are working with gatekeepers and facilitators.
 In addition, the curriculum can easily be adapted to meet the specific needs of individual young people and/or peer support models.
+The AMP+ curriculum is licensed and you may obtain a license, which includes fidelity training and coaching, to access the AMP+ materials.

 New Spanish Translation of YES-MH and YPP Scales